stack/Structure/README.markdown

 ## License

 Structure is copyright © 2017 Stephen H. Gerstacker.
 It is free software, and may be redistributed under the terms specified in the `LICENSE.md` file.

-# Installation

-Currently only Carthage is supported.
-For Xcode 8 / Swift 3.0, add the following to your Carfile:

-    github "stack/Structure" ~> 3.0